RyotaAmano/ksvd/README.md

 About
 ----------------------------------
 This is a k-svd implementation written in Python.
-This k-svd uses OMP(Othogonal Matching Pursuit to estimate sparse coefficients and Approximate svd to estimate dictionary more quickly than normal method
+*This k-svd uses OMP(Othogonal Matching Pursuit to estimate sparse coefficients and Approximate svd to estimate dictionary more quickly than normal method.

 Feature